sinc-lab/sincFold/README.md

 ## Folding RNA sequences

 We have a [web demo](https://sinc.unl.edu.ar/web-demo/sincfold/) ([mirror](https://huggingface.co/spaces/lbugnon/sincFold)) running with the latest version.
 This server admits one sequence at a time.
-We provide a model pre-trained with validated RNA datasets (ArchiveII, RNAstralign, URS-PDB).
+We provide a model pre-trained with validated RNA datasets.
 Please follow the next instructions if you want to run the model locally.

 ## Install